yennguyenthihoang/swapi-react-demo/README.md

-# sneakers-react-demo
+# swapi-react-demo
-A web page that displays all the characters of sneakers.
-Allow user to view a list of sneakers, search and view sneaker information and its brand information.
+A web page that displays all the characters of people.
+Allow user to view a list of persons, search and view person information and its starship information.